Last Christmas (film): Production

 In September 2018, it was reported that Emilia Clarke and Henry Golding would star in a London-set romantic comedy taking place at Christmas, titled Last Christmas.
-Paul Feig was set to direct, with Emma Thompson co-writing the screenplay.
+Paul Feig was set to direct, with Emma Thompson and Greg Wise co-writing the screenplay.
 In October, it was announced that Thompson would star as well, and that the film would feature the music of the late singer George Michael (who died in 2016), including "Last Christmas", and previously unreleased tracks.
 In November 2018, Michelle Yeoh joined the cast of the film.
-In November 2021, it was revealed that Harry Styles had been approached for the role of Tom, but declined it stating that he felt he was "too young to take the role".
+In November 2021, it was revealed that Harry Styles had been approached for the role of Tom, but declined it, stating that he felt he was "too young to take the role".

 Last Christmas was filmed from 26 November 2018 to February 2019.
 Filming locations included Piccadilly Circus, the Strand, Regent Street, the Thames Embankment, Covent Garden (where the Christmas shop is located), West London Film Studios, St Mary's Bryanston Square Church, Marylebone and the Phoenix Garden.

 On 31 October 2019, Thompson and Wise published a collection of personal essays about the meaning of Christmas in a book also called Last Christmas.
 Contributors include Andy Serkis, Caitlin Moran, Olivia Colman and Emily Watson.
 The profits from the book went to two charities, Crisis and The Refugee Council.